Group life insurance

 How much life insurance do you need?

-Many employers provide some level of life insurance coverage to employees for free, without requiring you to contribute anything.
-This is called employer-provided life insurance, and it is usually a fixed amount or a multiple of your salary.
+Many employers provide a basic level of life insurance coverage to employees for free—typically 1 to 2 times your annual salary, or a flat amount such as $50,000—without requiring you to contribute anything.
+This is called employer-provided life insurance.
 You do not need to take a medical exam or answer health questions to get this coverage.

 How to get more life insurance coverage